 Mary V. Hughes is a highly acclaimed political strategist.
 She is co-founder and President of Hughes & Company, a strategic communications and political consulting firm.
 Mary is also founder of Close the Gap CA, a campaign to recruit progressive women to run for seats in the California legislature.

 Curtiss Sarikey is an educator, innovator and community advocate with over 20 years of experience in leadership positions at the Oakland and San Francisco Unified School Districts and Big Brothers Big Sisters of the East Bay.
-He currently serves as Senior Director at the Stuart Foundation.
+He currently serves as Chief of Staff at the Oakland Unified School District.
 Curtiss also brings invaluable perspective to our advisor team as a previous Collaborative Change Initiative grant recipient.

 Sean Elsbernd is a fourth-generation San Francisco native and life-long public servant.
 He is well known for his integrity, candor, and deep knowledge of city finances.
 Prior to his current position as Deputy State Director for Senator Dianne Feinstein, Sean served for eight years on the San Francisco Board of Supervisors, representing the neighborhoods west of Twin Peaks.